lastefoto-ee/lastefoto-ee.github.io/content/en/post/pregnancy-photoday-silhouette/index.md

 {{% /callout %}}

 Please note that the time for changing clothes, rearranging lights and props is included in these 30 minutes.
-If you are late for shooting - the time of your photo session is reduced, you can extend the shooting only for an additional fee and only if the time after you is not busy.
+If you are late for shooting - the time of your photo shoot is reduced, you can extend the shooting only for an additional fee and only if the time after you is not busy.

 A photo day is a bustle, haste, unexpected delays and incidents.
 It happens that everyone is late: both clients and makeup artists.
 Sometimes the photographer gets carried away and forgets about time.
 The human factor operates exponentially.
 You can't do without it, really.